Property Occupier Advisory Support Services

 Is a rent-free period possible?

-For a new lease, particularly for properties requiring extensive fit-out work, a business may be able to negotiate a rent-free period.
-It is also important to have regard to what is normal in the market in terms of rent and rent-free period.
-Vail Williams can help you negotiate the right terms.
+For a new lease, particularly for properties requiring extensive fit-out work, you may be able to negotiate a rent-free period.
+It is also important be aware of what is normal in the market when it comes to rent and rent-free periods.
+Vail Williams can help you negotiate the right terms based on the local market.

-Is the lease protected by the Landlord and Tenant Act 1954?
+Is the lease protected under the Landlord and Tenant Act 1954?

 This is a critical question because the Act gives tenants an automatic right to renew their lease on the same terms.
-Landlords often seek to “exclude” this protection, and a business must understand the implications of this, particularly if they are undertaking extensive fit-out or installing equipment that would be expensive to move.
+Landlords often seek to “exclude” this protection, and you must understand the implications of this, particularly if you are undertaking extensive fit-out or installing equipment that would be expensive to move.
 Vail Williams can help negotiate relevant protections.

 Break clauses